 Methods of Teaching / Learning

-- A detailed introduction to the fundamental topics in point-set topology.
+- Introduce students to the fundamental topics in point set topology.

 The learning and teaching methods include: